cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 When it says "Done", then you may eject your SD card and insert it into your Nintendo DSi.

-### Section II - Configuring Unlaunch and hiyaCFW
+## Section II - Configuring Unlaunch and hiyaCFW

 1. Power on your Nintendo DSi console while holding **(A) + (B)**.
 1. Press **(A)** on `NO BUTTON`
-1. Find your `hiya.dsi` file and select it
+1. Find `hiya.dsi` file and select it
   - This will make the system launch hiyaCFW at boot
 1. Save your settings and restart your console
 1. Change the settings to your liking, and press (START) to continue

 Your system will now boot from the SD card instead of the internal NAND.

-If you receive "An Error Has Occurred", please check our [Troubleshooting](troubleshooting) page.
+If you receive `An Error Has Occurred`, please view our [Troubleshooting](troubleshooting) page.
+{: .notice--danger}